BlueBrain/dash/README.md

 ## Description

-The goal of DASH is to address generic, efficient multi-threaded data access, data distribution and synchronization in heterogenous environments.
-The primary use case is the development of task-parallel multi-core, distributed applications.
-The implementation of data parallel operations is possible, but not facilitated by dash.
+DASH provides generic, efficient multi-threaded data access.
+It allows data distribution and synchronization in heterogenous environments, implemented by the CoDASH library.
+The primary use case is the development of task-parallel multi-threaded applications.

 DASH fulfils the following requirements:

 * Memory efficient
     * All threads share the data and copy-on-write
-    * Single-threaded use shall not create any additional copies
+    * Single-threaded use does not create any additional copies
-    * Different data representations can share underlying data, e.g., triangles between BVH and kd-tree.
+    * Different data representations can share underlying data, e.g., triangles between a BVH and kd-tree.
 * High-Performance
-    * Lock-free read access
+    * Lock-free and wait-free read access
-    * Data update from thread A to B shall be a simple pointer swaps
+    * Change migration from thread A to B uses simple pointer swaps
 * Distributable (see https://github.com/BlueBrain/codash)
     * Data update from node A to B shall only send change delta
     * Data discovery shall be transparent